wshon/madedit-mod/README.txt

   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

   * Download dictionary at http://archive.services.openoffice.org/pub/mirror/OpenOffice.org/contrib/dictionaries/
   * Use MadEdit-Mod with other applications like CPPCheck, Visual Studio, try 'madedit %f*lineNum'

 Feature/issues to be released
 -----------------------------

 ChangeLog:
 ----------
-Mod v0.3.0
+Mod v0.3.1
+Note: Not backward compatible with wxWidgets 2.8.x because of wxAuiToolBar
-1. Use wxAuiToolBar
+1. Use wxAuiToolBar as ToolBar, group tools into Standard, Editor, Search/Replace, Text view and Macro
+2. Context menu for Main Frame/Tool bars(Show/Hide one or all tool bars)
+3. Save/Load customized tool bars
+4. Toggle-able sign of the 80th column
+5. Improve UI and performance
+6. Change language tag from "MadEdit" to "MadEdit-Mod"

 Mod v0.3.0
 1. Improve UI and all strings of message box/dialog can be translated since then